|About this course:|

 Book 3 – Understanding Heritage and Memory – is about the ways in which heritage adapts and is adapted to new circumstances.
 We often think of heritage as collective remembering, but war memorials and intangible aspects of culture, such as language and literature, can also function as tools for collective forgetting.
 The past we inherit and the present we create are both plagued with problems of commemoration.

-This course will appeal to students interested in public policy, cultural and environmental heritage management, public history and archaeology, art and architectural conservation, museums, galleries and related sectors.
+This module will appeal to students interested in public policy, cultural and environmental heritage management, public history and archaeology, art and architectural conservation, museums, galleries and related sectors.

-This is a Level 2 course and builds on the Level 1 courses The arts past and present (AA100), Voices and texts (A150) and Making sense of things: an introduction to material culture (A151).
-These Level 1 courses develop skills such as logical thinking, clear expression, essay writing and the ability to select and interpret relevant materials.
+This is a Level 2 module and builds on the Level 1 modules The arts past and present (AA100), Voices and texts (A150) and Making sense of things: an introduction to material culture (A151).
+These Level 1 modules develop skills such as logical thinking, clear expression, essay writing and the ability to select and interpret relevant materials.
 They also offer an introduction to the range of subjects in the arts and humanities.

 If you have not studied at university level before, we strongly advise you to study at Level 1 before progressing to Level 2 study.

-Any of the Level 2 arts and humanities courses, in particular Exploring history: medieval to modern 1400-1900 (A200), and World archaeology (A251), would make a good pairing with this course.
-Similarly, you might consider pairing this course with other courses in social sciences or environment, development and international studies.
+Any of the Level 2 arts and humanities modules, in particular Exploring history: medieval to modern 1400-1900 (A200), and World archaeology (A251), would make a good pairing with this module.
+Similarly, you might consider pairing this module with other modules in social sciences or environment, development and international studies.

 Your regional or national centre can advise you on where you can see reference copies of Level 1 study materials.
 We particularly recommend looking at these materials if you have not successfully completed Level 1 study or studied at an equivalent level elsewhere.

-This is a course in global heritage and it is accessible to students both within and outside the UK.
+This is a module in global heritage and it is accessible to students both within and outside the UK.

 There is no set preparatory work.
 We suggest that you spend some time visiting heritage sites, such as a local museum, stately home, archaeological site, national park or conservation area.
 Think about this experience and discuss it with family or friends.
 Guide books and information leaflets can be useful here.
 Start by getting an understanding of what they tell you about the site, but go on to try to think about how they have been put together – particularly if anything has been left out that might enable you to get a different sense of the meaning or value of the site.
 Try also to find out as much as you can about the history of the site as it appears today – for example, when was it first opened as a heritage site?
 Is it actively marketed?
 If so, to what kind of audience?